pea-tear-van/gatsby-starter-netlify-cms/src/pages/index.md

 ---
-templateKey: index-page
-title: Independent Specialist Engineers & Building Consultants
-image: /img/home-jumbotron.jpg
 heading: Great coffee with a conscience
 subheading: Support sustainable farming while enjoying a cup
+templateKey: index-page
 mainpitch:
   title: The Value of Independent Expertise
-  description:
+  description: >-
     MCS Group is a privately owned Australian company specialising in the provision of independent specialist technical services nationally to the Insurance and Legal professions, Government agencies and Private individuals.

     Absolute independence is essential because completely unbiased professional opinions will ensure accuracy and impartiality.